Social media strategy and planning essentials

 If you don’t know what’s being said, how can you effectively manage your brand reputation online?
 And how can you ensure that your key messages are being heard by the people you most want to talk to?

-Here are six key reasons why your organisation needs a coherent social media strategy and plan.
+Here are six key reasons why your organization needs a coherent social media strategy and plan.

 1. The social web still is growing fast

 The latest research on social media usage shows that there are two key factors driving the social web according to a Global Web Index study:

 - 1. Mobile – people accessing the internet via mobile increased by 60.3% to 818.4m between 2012 and 2014

 - 2. Older user adoption – on Twitter the 55-64 year age bracket is the fastest growing demographic with 79% growth rate since 2012; the fastest growing demographic on Facebook and Google+ is the 45-54 year age bracket.

 Improved mobile connectivity globally has increased ‘on the go’ social activity, from catching up on friends’ updates to sharing content and watching a video.
 Social media usage research in the US from Ruder Finn measures the reasons why people go online and socializing is one of the key drivers: